roskov07/DevOps_online_Vinnytsia_2021Q2/m1/task1.1/readme.md

 ## What is DevOps?
 The word “DevOps” is a mashup of “development’ and “operations” but it represents a set of ideas and practices much larger than those two terms alone, or together.
-DevOps speeds up how an idea goes from development to deployment.
-At its core, DevOps relies on automating routine operational tasks and standardizing environments across an app’s lifecycle